johnliu55tw/debian-packaging/README.md

 -rw-rw-r--  1 johnliu johnliu 725946 Nov 13 23:32 hello_2.10.orig.tar.gz
 ```

-The source code locates in folder `hello-2.10`. `cd` into it and let's do some
+The source code locates in folder `hello-2.10`. `cd` into it and let's make
-changes.
+some changes.

 ## Modify the package